tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 ### <a href="#component-props"><u>Props</u></a>

-These are incoming values that map to the props you set using the element attributes.
-Like in React, there will be a `children` prop automatically added which maps to the passed in child elements.
+Incoming attribute values which are mapped into a `props` object, `children` is a special property which is provided that maps to the VTree `childNodes`.
 You can access props on `this.props` or in the `render(props) {}` method.

 <a name="component-state"></a>

 ### <a href="#component-state"><u>State</u></a>

+A mutable object that can be updated with `setState`.
+You can also manually modify this object and call `forceUpdate` to simulate what `setState` does.
+This notion of state is what makes a component reactive.
+Without it, components only re-render when their parent has rendered.

+#### setState

+This is the most common way of updating state that is local to a component.
+You use it to update the `state` object and trigger a re-render.

 #### forceUpdate

-#### setState
+Calling this function schedules a re-render of the current component.
+It is useful to call this when you know the state has changed and want it reflected.

 <a name="lifecycle-hooks"></a>